tnobrega/n8n-oracle-node/README.md

-Here is the translated and structured documentation in English:

----

 # Oracle Connector for n8n

 This connector enables direct integration with Oracle databases in n8n, offering operations to execute queries and SQL statements.